kshala-ford/sdl_evolution/proposals/NNNN-screen-capabilities-redesign.md

 ### Automatic subscription to screen capabilities

-As accepted in the app services proposal.
-The application can subscribe to system capabilities, including screen capabilities.
-In order to provide screen capabilities as soon as possible after app registration the application should be automatically be subscribed to screen capabilities.
+As accepted in the app services proposal, the application can subscribe to system capabilities, including screen capabilities.
+In order to provide screen capabilities as soon as possible after the app registered, the application should be automatically subscribed to screen capabilities.
 With this rule, Core should send a system capability notification with screen capabilities right after sending the response of the app registration.
 This approach results in a better performance compared to the need of the app to get/subscribe to screen capabilities.

-If an app sends `GetSystemCapability` with `SCREEN` type including `subscribe` flag, Core should ignore a subscription (`subscribe: true`) or unsubscription (`subscribe: false`) and return a message in `GetSystemCapabilityResponse` mentioning that `subscribe` parameter is ignored for `SCREEN` type.
+If an app sends `GetSystemCapability` with `SCREEN` type including `subscribe` flag, Core should ignore a subscription (`subscribe: true`) or unsubscription (`subscribe: false`) and return a message in `GetSystemCapabilityResponse` mentioning that `subscribe` parameter is ignored for `SCREEN` type and that the app is always subscribed.
 The response should contain the screen capability regardless.

 Below scenario shows the expected RPCs being send at app registration: